tronshine/noteE/README.md

 # noteE
-noteE is not just Excellent, an Apple Pencil drawing app built with native pencilkit and swiftui
+noteE is an excellent Apple Pencil drawing app built with native pencilkit and swiftui

 ## About noteE
   This is a Chinese program
-  Using this program should be very easy for you if you can read Chinese Supports both iPhone and iPad, but not iCloud
+  This program fits you weel if you can read Chinese

+  Support devices:
+  -iPhone and iPad, but not iCloud

   Below is a screenshot of the app
   ![IMG_0056](https://user-images.githubusercontent.com/81460660/181457242-ae6bef9c-da2c-48e2-a0b8-d4d4e32bfa34.PNG)
   application launch page